bhowmickkrishnendu/AWS-With-Terraform/S3_Bucket_Public_With_Inside_Folder/Readme.md

 ## Overview

 This Terraform configuration automates the creation of an AWS S3 bucket named "krish-monitoring-log."
+The updated configuration now includes the concept of folders within the S3 bucket structure.
+Each folder, such as "folder_smith/" and "folder_jhon," is represented by corresponding S3 objects.

 The S3 bucket is configured with ownership controls, public access block settings, and a public-read ACL for broad access.
 Additionally, an output is provided to expose the ARN of the created S3 bucket.

 ## Prerequisites